-<forumuser name="Slingerland" /> Slingerland is known for his contributions to the Sonic fangaming community and as a writer to The Sonic Stadium and Sonic Retro.
-He is a member and administrator at SFGHQ, where he spends most of his online time.
-He has created a few static engines and sprite libraries, but is acknowledged the most for his fangaming project, Sonic Nexus.
-He is also site staff for TSS and Retro.
+Slingerland (real name, Brad Flick) is known for his contributions to the Sonic fangaming community and as a writer for The Sonic Stadium and Sonic Retro.
+He was a member and administrator at SFGHQ and has created a few static engines and sprite libraries.
+He was acknowledged the most for his fangaming project, Sonic Nexus, and his run as director of the Sonic Amateur Games Expo in 2007.